una-honest-data-and-ai-consulting/Small_data_visual_search_app/README.md

-# Workshop: Human-like visual search application with small data
+# Workshop: Human-like visual search application with small data (PoC) for PyData Fest Amsterdam 2020
-A workshop on how to prototype and deploy a visual search application based on Siamese Mask R-CNN
+A workshop on how to prototype and deploy a visual search DL model based on Siamese Mask R-CNN

 DISCLAIMER: it's a prototype.
 The code base is not optimized for production.